 Best walks in Stratford

-Maybe you work at International Quarter London, Stratford, maybe you’re a resident or maybe you just want to break up your shopping trip by stretching your legs with some fresh air.
-We’ve rounded up some of the best walks in Stratford for you to tick off your list.
+Maybe you work at or are a resident of Stratford Cross, or perhaps you have heard about and want to explore the 560 acre Queen Elizabeth Olympic Park or maybe you just want to break up your shopping trip by stretching your legs with some fresh air.
+Whatever your reason, we’ve rounded up some of the best walks in and around Stratford for you to try.

-Queen Elizabeth Olympic Park (QEOP) has hundreds of acres of parkland for you to explore.
+The Queen Elizabeth Olympic Park (QEOP) has hundreds of acres of beautiful parkland for you to explore.
 Amongst these are dedicated walking and running trails of various lengths and difficulties.
 Some even tell a story or have engagement points throughout, so if you’re enjoying it with a little one there’s something to keep them entertained throughout.

 One of the best walks in Stratford is the London 2012 Trail.
 You can follow the key milestones of the 2012 London Olympic and Paralympic Games, keeping fit while reliving the successes of Team GB.
-Or try the Parkland and Wildlife Trail and discover more about the park’s biodiversity.
+Or try the Parkland and Wildlife Trail and discover more about the park’s amazing biodiversity.
+For downloadable maps and activities for each trail, visit the Queen Elizabeth Olympic Park website.

-If you’re looking for something a little longer, disembark at Mile End Station and wander along the side of Regent’s Canal (one of the most atmospheric canal walks in london) until you reach the Pavilion Café.
+If you’re looking for something a little longer, disembark at Mile End Station and wander along the side of Regent’s Canal (one of the most atmospheric canal walks in London) until you reach the Pavilion Café.
 Then start your loop.

 For full information about the park, including opening times, visit the Tower Hamlets website.